-"We know how to lead."
-Rep. Barbara Lee on Kamala Harris and the unifying power of Black women.
+"We know how to lead": Rep. Barbara Lee on Kamala Harris and the unifying power of Black women

-Representative Barbara Lee is a big fan of fellow Californian Senator Kamala Harris.
+Rep. Barbara Lee is a big fan of fellow Californian Sen. Kamala Harris.
 Last year, Lee was the first high-profile politician to endorse Kamala Harris’ bid for the Democratic presidential nomination.
 After Joe Biden clinched the top spot in the Democratic primaries, the former vice president’s eventual choice of running mate was obvious, at least for Lee.
 “Kamala should be president,” she said last week in a livestream conversation with Mother Jones Podcast host Jamilah King, just days before Harris got the nod—but Veep was the next best thing.

 “We know how to lead,” Lee said of Black women in the Democratic party, and beyond.
 “We know how to help regain the soul of America.
 And we have our unique history in this country to be able to lead out of the White House as president and vice president.”